Elena Gerasimova: Early life

-Junior
+Junior gymnastics career

 2017

 Gerasimova competed at International Gymnix in Montreal, Canada.
 She helped the Russian team finish third and individually she placed twelfth in the all-around and fifth on the uneven bars.
 She competed at the Russian National Championships in April in the KMS division.
 She placed third in the all-around behind Olga Astafyeva and Irina Komnova.
 During event finals she placed eighth on the vault, first on balance beam, and third on floor exercise.
 In December she competed at the 2017 Voronin Cup where she recorded the fourth highest score but did not place due to compatriots Aleksandra Shchekoldina and Vladislava Urazova scoring higher.

 2018

 In March Gerasimova returned to compete at International Gymnix.
 She placed fourth in the all-around behind Zoé Allaire-Bourgie of Canada, Asia D'Amato of Italy, and compatriot Viktoria Listunova.
 During event finals she placed first on uneven bars, eighth on balance beam, and third on floor exercise.